-False identities are often created from personal details stolen from others.
-They have been used by criminals for a variety of means, including to:
+False identities are often created from stolen personal details.
+Criminals use false identities for a variety of reasons, including to:

 - perpetrate frauds

-- establish business structures and companies to facilitate crimes such as money laundering or the importation of illicit commodities
+- establish business structures and companies to facilitate other crimes such as money laundering or importing illicit commodities

 - undertake national or international travel without being identified or traced by law enforcement agencies.

 Identity crime is also a key enabler of other organised crime, including: